benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         local handle =
             object:FindFirstChild("Handle")

+        if handle
-        if handle and handle:IsA("BasePart") then
+            and handle:IsA("BasePart") then

             return handle
         end
     end

-    if object:IsA("Model") then
+    if object:IsA("Model")
-        if object.PrimaryPart then
+        and object.PrimaryPart then

         return object.PrimaryPart
     end

-        return object:FindFirstChildWhichIsA(
+    return object:
+        FindFirstChildWhichIsA(
             "BasePart",
             true
         )
 end

+local function touchObject(object, part)
+    if not object
+        or not part
+        or not rootPart then

-    return object:FindFirstChildWhichIsA(
+        return
-        "BasePart",
-        true
+    end

+    if firetouchinterest then
+        pcall(function()
+            firetouchinterest(
+                rootPart,
+                part,
+                0
             )
-end

-local function interactWithGun(object, part)
-    if not object or not part then return
+            firetouchinterest(
+                rootPart,
+                part,
+                1
+            )
+        end)
     end

     for _, descendant in ipairs(object:GetDescendants()) do